06 May 2020Share

 Providing these details is will prove your identity and give you access to ACU assets and systems.
 You may be familiar with this from using MyGov or your internet banking.

-In this first phase, MFA will be switched on for Office 365 only.
+In this first phase, MFA will be added to the following systems only:

 MFA is planned to launch in late May.
 At this time, you’ll start being prompted to enroll your device (e.g. mobile phone, tablet) in MFA.

-Once enrolled, you’ll need to regularly use MFA to log into Office 365 whenever your device is not connected to the ACU network (e.g. at home, on 4G).
+Once enrolled, you'll need to regularly use MFA to log into the MFA-protected systems when your device is not connected to the ACU network (e.g. at home, on 4G).

 That means you will not need to use MFA if you’re using your ACU device at your ACU office desk while connected to the network.